-Hens are social creatures with good memories and the ability to make complex decisions.
-For hens to have a good life, they need food, water and a safe living environment; and they also need the freedom to move and make choices about when and where to nest, stretch, flap their wings, perch and dust bathe which they can’t do in a battery cage.
+Hens are smart, inquisitive and social animals.
+They have good memories and the ability to make complex decisions.
+For a hen to have a good life, they need the freedom to move and make choices about when and where to nest, stretch, flap their wings, perch and dust bathe which they can’t do in a battery cage.

-A scientific report prepared by RSPCA Australia examined the welfare of hens in different housing systems and concluded that the problems affecting hens in cage systems are caused by the cages themselves.
-To improve the welfare of layer hens, we need to get them out of cages altogether.
+A scientific report prepared by the RSPCA examined the welfare of hens in different housing systems and concluded that the problems affecting hens in cage systems are caused by the cages themselves.
+This means that to improve the welfare of hens, we need to get them out of cages altogether.

 Right now there are more than 11 million hens confined to battery cages in Australia.
 Read about the current situation for hens.